Ragini Upadhyaya

 Ragini Upadhyaya Grela (also spelled as Ragini Upadhyay Grela) (born 9 November 1959), popularly known as Ragini Upadhyaya, is a Nepalese fine artist, lyricist, and philanthropist.
 She served as the Chancellor of the second council of Nepal Academy of Fine Arts.
 She is known for her fusion of traditional mythology, symbolism, and modernism in her surrealist and abstract paintings.
 Her art often features social commentary and feminist or matriarchal themes.

 Major influences on Upadhyaya's art style include Salvador Dalí, Vincent van Gogh and George Segal.
 She has received numerous national and international awards and honors.
-She is also the founding chairperson of the Women Artists Group.
-Her paintings are on display in various locations, including the World Bank Museum, Bradford Museum England, Fukuoka Asian Art Museum, Japan, SAARC Building Kathmandu Nepal, and Tribhuvan International Airport.
 She is a member of the working committees of the BP Koirala Foundation and the Barbara Peace Foundation.
-She is also the chairperson for the Shivata Love Foundation, an organization with which she engaged in social work through an education program for daughters.
+She is also the chairperson for the Shivata Love Foundation, an organization with which she engaged in social work through an education program for low-income families, particularly children, women, and minorities.
+This foundation also raises awareness of meningitis.

 Childhood

-She was born to a Brahmin family as the fifth child to father Kanta Prasad and mothert Sushila Upadhyaya in Kathmandu.
+She was born to a Brahmin family as the fifth child to father Kanta Prasad and mother Sushila Upadhyaya in Kathmandu.
 She spent most of her childhood in Bettiah, India.

 Her ancestors lived in Chundi Ramgha, Tanahun District, but her grandfather, Pandit Devi Prasad Upadhyaya, moved to Ramnagar in search of better educational opportunities for his children.
 Ramnagar was formerly part of Nepal before the Sugauli Treaty was signed, which transferred the territory to India.
 Some members of her extended family still live in Varanasi, India.